 Once you complete all of your obligations and payments, you’ll be released from most of your unsecured debts.

 While you’re under a debt agreement, there are actions you need to follow.

 Secured creditors aren’t included in your debt agreement.
 If you default on your secured loans – that is, you fail to make repayments – your secured creditors may still seize and sell any of your assets (such as your house) that you have offered as security for credit.

 If you’re a business owner – whether alone or in partnership – and you’re trading under a business name or assumed name, then you must disclose your debt agreement to anyone dealing with your business.
 You must also include your full name in your business name for the duration of your debt agreement (e.g. John Smith trading as Smith’s Shop).

-Finally, if you’re incurring further debt or obtaining goods and services higher than the threshold amount you’ve been told, then you must disclose you’re under a debt agreement.
+Finally, if you’re incurring further debt or obtaining goods and services higher than the threshold amount, you must disclose you’re in a debt agreement.

 A debt agreement also has implications for your creditors.

 During the period where they’re deciding on your proposal, creditors can’t take debt recovery action or enforce a remedy against you or your property.
 They must also suspend any deductions by garnishee (that is, claiming part) of your income.